ansys/pyansys-units/doc/source/getting_started/faq.rst

 have the same dimensions, SI offset, and SI scaling factor are evaluated as equal.

-PyAnsys Units treats all angles as dimensional units.
+PyAnsys units treats all angles as dimensional units.
 With this behavior the conversion from rad/s to Hz is not allowed.